antarctica/bas-api-guidelines/api-guidelines-uncollapsed.md

 Feedback **MUST** be treated seriously, particularly in regards to usability problems.

-Examples of this type of feedback might include:
+Examples of this type of feedback include:

 * A user has made a reasonable attempt to achieve a task the API claims to support using provided documentation/examples and limited experimentation.
 * A user reports that something doesn't work as expected or is unclear how something should be used.